nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Setting up

 <div class="note" markdown="span">
-:bulb: If you would like test our EZSTATES, you can refer to our [quick start](userguide.md#quick-start) in our user guide.
+If you would like test our EZSTATES, you can refer to our [quick start](userguide.md#quick-start) in our user guide.
 </div>

 In order to develop for EZSTATES you can follow the steps we have provided below: